JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cloud/readme.md

 - Resilience4j is a fault tolerance library inspired by Hystrix.
   It offers the following patterns for increasing fault tolerance due to network problems or failure of any of our multiple services:
   - Circuit breaker.
-Stops making requests when an invoked service is failing
+Stops making requests when an invoked serviceCall is failing
   - Retry.
-Retries a service when it temporarily fails
+Retries a serviceCall when it temporarily fails
   - Bulkhead.
-Limits the number of outgoing concurrent service requests to avoid overload
+Limits the number of outgoing concurrent serviceCall requests to avoid overload
   - Rate limit.
-Limits the number of calls that a service receives at a time
+Limits the number of calls that a serviceCall receives at a time
   - Fallback.
 Sets alternative paths for failing requests
 - Building implementations of the Resilience4j:
-  - Configure the service build file to include the Spring Boot/Resilience4j wrappers
+  - Configure the serviceCall build file to include the Spring Boot/Resilience4j wrappers
   - Use Spring Boot/Resilience4j annotations to wrapper remote calls with the circuit breaker, retry, rate limit, and bulkhead patterns
   - Customize the individual circuit breakers on a remote resource to use custom timeouts for each call
   - Implement a fallback strategy in the event a circuit breaker has to interrupt a call or the call fails
-  - Use individual thread pools in our service to isolate service calls and build bulkheads between different remote resources
+  - Use individual thread pools in our serviceCall to isolate serviceCall calls and build bulkheads between different remote resources
+- Resilience4j sits between each remote resource call and protects the client.
+It doesn’t matter if the remote resource calls a database or a REST-based serviceCall.
+-
+-
+-
 ## References
 - [Spring Microservices in Action, Second Edition](https://www.manning.com/books/spring-microservices-in-action-second-edition)
 - [Hands-On Microservices with Spring Boot and Spring Cloud](https://subscription.packtpub.com/book/web_development/9781789613476)